svprakash001/SleepDeep/README.md

 Android Application to create Location based alarm.
 You can set a target location and the alarm will go off when you go near the location.

 Useful for travellers who want alarms based on a location rather than time.
+During a journey, we can ask the app to trigger when we reach the destination.

 ## Features